verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ##### Creating a Self-Signed Root Certificate

-When using self-signed certificates, you need to start with a root CA. The Cert-Manager [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/) issuer can be used to set this up, as described in the following sequence:
+When using self-signed certificates, you need to start with a root CA. The Cert-Manager [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/) issuer can be used to set this up, as described in the following sequence.

 1. Create a [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/) issuer in the Cert-Manager namespace needed to create the root CA; if you are using a `ClusterIssuer`, then you must use the [cluster resource namespace](https://cert-manager.io/docs/configuration/#cluster-resource-namespace) (typically the namespace where cert-manager  is installed).
-1. Create a Certificate that refers to the issuer; if a namespace-scoped `Issuer` is used the `Certificate` must be created in the same namespace as the `Issuer`.
+1. Create a Certificate that refers to the issuer; if a namespace-scoped `Issuer` is used, then the `Certificate` must be created in the same namespace as the `Issuer`.

 The `cert-manager` controller will then create the secret referenced in the `Certificate` object (Step 2) that contains the root certificate and private key.